Towards Sharp Minimax Risk Bounds for Operator Learning

 \subsection{Road map and paper organization}

-Section~\ref{sec:main} introduces our main results, and, in particular, states our main bounds across a range of regimes for the eigenvalue decay.
+Section~\ref{sec:main} introduces our main results in the Lipschitz case, and, in particular, states our main bounds across a range of regimes for the eigenvalue decay.
 The key technical aspects are the general information-theoretic lower bound proved in Section~\ref{sec:lower} and the complementary upper bound proved in Section~\ref{sec:upper}.
-Section~\ref{s:proofs-of-main-res} includes the proofs of our main results.
-In Section~\ref{sec:further}, we present further discussion, including recovery of classical finite-dimensional minimax rates and a sharp analysis in the double-exponential eigenvalue-decay regime.
+Section~\ref{s:proofs-of-main-res} includes the proofs of these main results.
+In Section~\ref{sec:further}, we present further discussion, including the recovery of classical finite-dimensional minimax rates, a sharp analysis in the double-exponential eigenvalue-decay regime, and show that higher-order (H\"older) regularity does not improve the minimax rates.
 We conclude in Section~\ref{sec:conclusion} with a number of open problems.